Halloween Tips for Autism Families

 At TACA, we feel that all celebrations should be inclusive.
 However, we know that many non-speaking individuals and adults with autism are often left out of Halloween festivities.
 Because of this, we created these Halloween Cards.

-Download and print them out as a great resource to help ensure that your child, no matter their age, has a way to communicate that they want to be part of the fun.
-If needed, don’t forget to have your child practice handing them out before Halloween.
+Download, print, and use these cards as a tool to help ensure that your child, no matter their age, has a way to communicate that they want to be part of the fun.
+And, don’t forget to practice handing them out before Halloween.

 In summary, a little planning and preparation can go a long way when it comes to enjoying any holiday, especially Halloween.
-Most importantly, consider your child’s individual needs, keep expectations realistic, and follow your child’s lead.
+Above all, consider your child’s individual needs, keep expectations realistic, and follow your child’s lead.
 If it’s easier to skip out on the festivities, then skip out.
 After all, there’s always next year.

 Witching you and your family a safe and fang-tastic Halloween!